Pedro Gallese: Loan to Alianza Lima

 After falling out of favor under Veracruz manager Robert Siboldi the previous campaign, Gallese returned to Peru on a 12-month loan with Alianza Lima for the 2019 season.
+He was also named Peruvian player of the year in 2019 and 2021.

 Orlando City

-On 17 January 2020, Gallese joined MLS team Orlando City.
+On 17 January 2020, Gallese joined Major League Soccer team Orlando City.
 He made his debut for the team in the season opener on 29 February, keeping a clean sheet in a 0–0 draw against Real Salt Lake.
 On 31 July 2020, Gallese made the only save during a quarter-final penalty shoot-out victory over Los Angeles FC in the MLS is Back Tournament.
 On 21 November 2020, Gallese was again involved in a penalty shoot-out as Orlando played their first MLS playoff game in history against New York City FC.
 Gallese appeared to successfully save the fifth penalty kick which would have won the match for Orlando but the play was overturned by VAR and Gallese received a second yellow card for leaving his goal line early having already been booked in extra-time for time wasting.
 Ultimately Orlando won the match after defender Rodrigo Schlegel replaced Gallese in goal and saved a penalty in the seventh round of the shootout.

 In August 2021, Gallese was named an MLS All-Star for the 2021 MLS All-Star Game.

-In December 2022, Gallese signed a new contract with Orlando through 2024, with an additional option for the 2025 season.
+On 20 October 2022, Gallese was voted the winner of the 2022 MLS Save of the Year Award for stopping Atlanta United's Dom Dwyer's shot on goal on 17 July, resulting in a 1–1 draw.
+In December, Gallese signed a new contract with Orlando through 2024, with an additional option for the 2025 season.

+On 5 May 2025, Gallese was named to the Team of the Matchday for his performance in a goalless draw against Chicago Fire two days earlier.
+Gallese's clean sheet also meant that he extended the club record for the most consecutive clean sheets to five.
+Later the same month on 19 May, Gallese was once again named to the Team of the Matchday for securing a clean sheet and providing an assist on Luis Muriel's opening goal in a 3–0 win at rivals Inter Miami.
+On 28 July, Gallese was selected for the Team of the Matchday once again, this time for overcoming Columbus Crew's expected goal dominance as Orlando City defeated them 3–1 three days earlier.
+After the conclusion of the season, the team announced on 31 October that Gallese would be leaving at the end of his contract.
+Throughout his six season tenure at the team he became the most capped goalkeeper for the club and set club records for the most minutes played for a goalkeeper (18,188), most saves (568), wins (89), and clean sheets (57).